”As much as 80% of employee turnover is due to bad hiring decisions” – Harvard Business Review.

 ”Sixty seven percent of employers believe retention rates would be higher if candidates had a clearer picture of what to expect about working at the company before taking the job.’’

-In the end, recruitment turnover can be pushed away with mentorship and coaching.
+In the end, staff turnover can be pushed away with mentorship and coaching.
 An experienced colleague or inspiring leader can strengthen the relationship between the employee and the company.
 More binding leads to increased opportunities and a sense of belonging.
 Coupled with an encouraged system of referral and internal hires, a company can become quite reputable among talents seeking a place to thrive.

 As Patty McCord (former chief talent officer at Netflix) said ‘’ A positive culture will help create and maintain the relationships that are irreplaceable through monetary means ‘’